danielbyun/epic_react/TIL.md

   expect(message.textContent).toBe('Current count: 0'); // passing
   ```

-- `fireEvent` cleans up bunch of boilerplate code by not using `MouseEvent` and also has a variety of actions you can call (pretty much every event that is available to the browser you have available in here to fire the different events that your components might be listening to).
+- `fireEvent` cleans up bunch of boilerplate code by not using `MouseEvent` and also has a variety of actions you can call (pretty much every event that is available to the browser you have available in here to ÷fire the different events that your components might be listening to).

 ### Extra Credit: Assertions